xtendui/xtendui/src/gatsby/markdown/components/core/group/other.md

 You can make group a **single interactive object**.

 [[notePrimary]]
-| This demos uses [propagate-interaction](/components/addons/propagate-interaction) additionally.
+| This demos uses [propagate-interaction](/components/addons/propagate-interaction).
 Visit the component page to import and customize.

 <demo>
   <demovanilla src="vanilla/components/core/group/merge">